kisom/goutils/README.md

         ski         Display the SKI for PEM-encoded TLS material. stealchain/ Dump the verified chain from a TLS connection.
-        tlskeypair/ Check whether a TLS certificate and key file match. utc/        Convert times to UTC.
+        subjhash/   Print or match subject info from a certificate. tlskeypair/ Check whether a TLS certificate and key file match. utc/        Convert times to UTC.
         yamll/      A small YAML linter.